How to Avoid Seed Oils this Holiday Season

 4. Swap the Oil in Your Favorite Recipe

 Does your favorite heirloom recipe call for canola oil, corn oil or another vegetable oil made from seeds?
 Don’t worry — we’re not going to tell you to toss the recipe in the trash.
-Thankfully, Cultured Oil looks, feels and behaves a lot like vegetable oil in recipes (and has a much healthier fatty acid profile) so it’s an easy switch to make.
+Thankfully, Zero Acre oil looks, feels and behaves a lot like vegetable oil in recipes (and has a much healthier fatty acid profile) so it’s an easy switch to make.
 Savor and enjoy without hesitation!
 We’re sure grandma won’t mind.

 5. Bring Your Own Dish to Share